IvanBila/ivanbila.github.io/content/blog/security-on-the-front-end/index.md

 dangerous if the network is public) and sniffing packages and might get the sensitive data and use it for personal gain at the expense of your users.

-The remedy for this is to use HTTPS, currently, there's two options for installing HTTPS or getting the SSL certificate, you can either buy from a vendor/provider such as Digi-cert or get the free SSL certificate with let's encrypt.
+The remedy for this is to use HTTPS, currently, there are two options for installing HTTPS or getting the SSL certificate, you can either buy from a vendor/provider such as Digi-cert or get the free SSL certificate with let's encrypt.

-The downside of using let's encrypt is the browser support and you can only get the Domain Validation SSL certificate on top of that you have to renew it every three months.
+The downside of using let's encrypt is the browser support, and you can only get the Domain Validation SSL certificate on top of that you have to renew it every three months.

-Having HTTPS also allows us to access browser APIS that would not be available if the domain origin does not have a valid SSL certificate(these APIS only work in secure origins) such as Service Workers, Push API, and Location, and others you can check the
+Having HTTPS also allows us to access browser APIs that would not be available if the domain origin does not have a valid SSL certificate(these APIs only work in secure origins) such as Service Workers, Push API, and Location, and others you can check the
 [features restricted to secure contexts](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts/features_restricted_to_secure_contexts).

-Not having access to Service workers and other APIS means that your application cannot qualify as a PWA, and the worst thing is that browsers will label your site as being unsecured which can damage your business reputation and SEO.
+Not having access to Service workers and other APIs means that your application cannot qualify as a PWA, and the worst thing is that browsers will label your site as being unsecured which can damage your business reputation and SEO.

 ## Taking user input as is(not sanitizing)

-Not sanitizing user input extremely dangerous, if you don't sanitise user input your app might be suggested to SQL or XSS.
+Not sanitizing user input extremely dangerous, if you don't sanitize user input your app might be suggested to SQL or XSS.
 Suppose I'm building an app that allows you to share about development meetups.

 The app contains this input